 • Align creative and copy: Show similar visuals and messaging as the ad for a consistent experience.

 • Improve calls to action: Is your CTA in a prominent position on the page?
-Is the copy persuasive (e.g., talk to an expert, not submit.)?
+Is the copy persuasive (e.g., talk to an expert)?

 • Personalize the landing page: Copy and imagery should reflect your target audience (industries, job titles, etc.)

-• Test and optimize all web forms: Reduce the number of fields in your web form and ensure clear helper text on form fields, so users can complete it without frustration.
+• Test and optimize all lead forms: Reduce the number of fields in your web form and ensure clear helper text on form fields, so users can complete it without frustration.

 • Get website fundamentals right: Ensure the landing page is ADA-accessible, secure, and mobile-optimized.

 • Improve your checkout experience: Reduce the number of steps in your checkout or add visuals or messaging to indicate steps in the process (e.g.; each step has a 1 out of 4, 2 out of 4, guiding the visitor through the steps.)
-Make things as easy, straightforward, and clear to shoppers to set their expectations and reduce friction along the way.
+Make things clear to shoppers to set their expectations and reduce friction along the way.

 • Dial up the social proof: Add testimonials and reviews to put customers at ease